It is safe to estimate that less than 10% of email recipients with disclaimers ever read them. Do you?

 Best-practice Email Legal Disclaimer

-The best email disclaimer is simply one that gives your organization the most protection, so make sure it’s tailored to your business, and federal and state regulations.
-To make sure your disclaimer is aligned with appropriate email laws we highly recommend you to speak to your lawyer and have the disclaimer reviewed and approved prior to use.
+The best email disclaimer is simply one that gives your organization the most protection, it should be tailored to your business, and federal and state regulations.
+To make sure your disclaimer is aligned with appropriate email laws we highly recommend you speak to your lawyer and have the disclaimer reviewed and approved prior to use.

-Another important aspect is a continuous reinforcement of your organization’s email policy.
+Another important aspect is continuous reinforcement of your organization’s email policy.

-You know it: proper policies, procedures, and IT tools go beyond just email. powersolution.com are business consultants first, and we can help you with a big picture for your business.
-We understand the crucial alignment between technology strategy and business strategy: this understanding that we put in practice every day since 1996 differs from many other IT setups in the New Jersey and the New York Metro area.
-We know our award-winning, local IT company would be a great fit for your business’ IT goals and needs.
+You know it: proper policies, procedures, and IT tools go beyond just email. powersolution.com are business consultants first, and we can help you with the big picture for your business.
+We understand the crucial alignment between technology strategy and business strategy: this understanding that we put in practice every day since starting our New Jersey IT company in 1996 differs from many other IT setups.
+We know our award-winning, local IT company would be a great fit for your NJ business’ IT goals and needs.